Noosa Heads, Queensland: Attractions

 Noosa Heads' main attraction is its beaches.
 Its main beach and its small bays around the headland are common surfing locations which are known on world surfing circuits.
 One of its major surfing contests involves the Noosa Festival of Surfing.
 This festival attracts large numbers of longboarders.

 Media

 The local newspaper is the Noosa News, an online-only publication of NewsCorp.

 Transport

 Noosa Heads is the tourist heart of Noosa district, with many restaurants and hotels.
 The main street is Hastings Street, which lies directly behind the seashore.
-Buses to elsewhere in the Sunshine Coast depart from Noosa Heads bus station..
-Free Tourist shuttle buses operate during the Easter & Christmas peak periods, between the towns in Noosa Shire.
+Buses to elsewhere in the Sunshine Coast depart from Noosa Heads bus station.
+Free tourist shuttle buses operate during the Easter and Christmas peak periods, between the towns in Noosa Shire.

-There are dedicated bike lanes throughout the shire.
-Push bikes are an easy way to get around.
-Bike racks are provided in all shopping and beach precincts.

-Motor scooter is another option.
-There are scooter parking bays on Hastings Street, Noosa Heads, and on many shopping strips.

-There is a taxi rank in Hastings Street and at Noosa Fair shopping centre.